NALZA/propertyAPI/README.md

 Response comes in form of JSON object

 ## Further conciderations
-### Can validate the input further by checking things like post code are at the correct length
-### Adding a database moving from an in memeory storage to a database would include.
+Can validate the input further by checking things like post code are at the correct length Adding a database moving from an in memeory storage to a database would include:
   - A database connection and testing
   - Change to how the routes add data to the application
   - Test to see data in the database